 wpe = nn.Embedding(config.context_length, config.n_embed)

-This works, but it’s fundamentally flawed.
-The model just memorizes absolute positions as arbitrary vectors.
-It doesn’t inherently understand that the distance between tokens at index 5 and 6 is exactly the same as the distance between 505 and 506.
-We want the attention mechanism to natively grasp relative distance.
+This works, but the model just memorizes absolute positions as vectors.
+It has no way to know that the distance between token 5 and 6 is the same as between 505 and 506.
+We want the attention mechanism to understand relative distance.

 Rotary Positional Embeddings (RoPE).
-Instead of blindly adding a learned position vector, we rotate the Query and Key vectors inside the attention matrix by an angle that corresponds to their position.
+Instead of adding a learned position vector, we rotate the Query and Key vectors by an angle that corresponds to their position.

-If you want a brilliant, intuitive deep-dive into this math, I highly recommend watching Zachary Huang’s Give me 30 min, I will make RoPE click forever video.
+If you want a good deep-dive into this, I recommend Zachary Huang’s Give me 30 min, I will make RoPE click forever video.

 RMSNorm